|Kulutusyhteiskunnan sosiotekninen (uudelleen) rakentuminen||5 Cr||Luentokurssi||18.1.2021 - 3.3.2021|

 Master’s students in Environmental Change and Global Sustainability

 Students should have a good basic knowledge (corresponding to Bachelor’s degree) in an appropriate subject (social sciences, environmental sciences, economics, consumer studies).
 It is also helpful if students have completed the methodological courses in their Master’s subject.

 Students are able to analyse consumption patterns in a broader socio-technical context.
 They are familiar with the main research traditions in science and technology studies that are relevant to sustainable consumption.
 They are able to use historical, statistical and media data to investigate the historical evolution of consumption and production patterns and conceptualize processes of socio-technical change.
 Students have experience of collaboratively investigating major ongoing efforts to change the course of unsustainable consumption patterns.
 They have the ability to develop researchable problems, compile answers to these problems, critically evaluate their own and others’ research findings, and identify relevant implications for policy and practice.

 3rd period, recommended to be completed in 2nd year of Master’s studies

 • Theoretical frameworks of sociotechnical change

 • Empirical findings concerning the historical evolution of main consumption domains (built environment, mobility, food, urban infrastructures) and their sustainability implications

 • Application of theoretical frameworks to practical present-day problems

 • Analysis of forces of stability and change in successful and unsuccessful attempts toward sustainability

-Lectures and seminar sessions (15 h), readings (40 h), groupwork assignment: analysis of system evolution and reform efforts in a selected field (individual contributions and a group presentation) (80 h).
+Lectures and seminar sessions (20 h), readings (40 h), groupwork assignment: analysis of system evolution and reform efforts in a selected field (written report and presentation) (75 h).